Guidance

 How to do it

-3 Consult with te tamaiti or rangatahi and their whānau or family
+1 Consult with te tamaiti or rangatahi and their whānau or family

-The social worker engages and seeks views and options from te tamaiti or rangatahi and their whānau or family about alternatives to being detained in custody, for example bail.
+The social worker engages and seeks views and options from te tamaiti or rangatahi and their whānau or family about alternatives to being detained in custody or if they are on bail.
+A care arrangement within whānau or family should be secured if at all possible.
+If no arrangement can be made, then an alternative arrangement will be necessary.

-4 Consult with other key people such as youth advocate and Police
+4 Consult with other key people, such as youth advocate and Police

-The social worker keeps the youth advocate and the Police informed about progress with remand discussions and planning, and seeks their views about alternative placement options, including whether the matter needs to be brought back before the Youth Court to consider any recommendation of an alternative custody status under section 238 of the Oranga Tamariki Act 1989.
+The social worker keeps the youth advocate and Police informed about progress with remand discussions and planning, and seeks their views about alternative placement options, including whether the matter needs to be brought back before the Youth Court to consider any recommendation of an alternative custody status under section 238 of the Oranga Tamariki Act 1989.

 5 Record the information on CYRAS